OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 3. Examine the Validator logs

     Go back to the Validators, started with `./arb-deploy contract.ao 3`, and examine the output of the logs.
-You should see the following output:
+You should see the output similar to this:

     ``` txt
     arb-ethbridge_1              | Summary